-The Newman Library has required materials including Textbooks, DVDs, and CDs for most courses on reserve.
-Most reserve materials can be borrowed for two hours from the Reserve/Circulation desk on the 2nd floor of the library.
-Electronic reserve materials are available online in our E-Reserve system.
-Faculty and students can access e-reserves from anywhere on campus or from home by logging in with their Baruch username and password.
+We lend textbooks, DVDs, and CDs for most courses as part of our course reserve service.
+Most reserve materials can be borrowed for two hours from the reserve/circulation desk (2nd floor of the library).
+Electronic reserve materials (such as articles, book chapters we've scanned, etc.) are available online in our e-reserve system.
+Faculty and students can access e-reserves from anywhere on or off campus by logging in with their Baruch username and password and the course password.

 Borrowers are responsible for the policies and fines associated with this service.

-No, all Reserve items are available on a first-come, first-serve basis and cannot be requested in advance.
+No, all reserve items are available on a first-come, first-served basis and cannot be requested in advance.

-Yes, you can take Reserve books to class or outside of the library to study.
-Please inform the circulation staff if you want to take the book outside when you borrow so you won’t set off the security sensors at the library entrance.
+Yes, you can take reserve books to class or outside of the library to study.
+Let the circulation staff know if you want to take the book outside when you borrow so you won’t set off the security sensors at the library entrance.

-Reserve textbooks can be renewed once if there is no waiting list for the item.
+Yes, you can renew the loan period once (i.e., extend it for longer), but only if there is no waiting list for the book.

-Course Reserve pages are password protected because of copyright restrictions.
+Pages for each course in the e-reserve system are password protected because of copyright restrictions.
 Your instructor should give the password to students enrolled in the course at the beginning of the semester.
-If you have difficulty with password authentication, please call the reserve desk (646) 312-1660 for assistance.
+If you need help with the course password, please call the reserve desk (646) 312-1660 for assistance.